Last Updated on January 14, 2022

 Things To Do Near Silver Lake Sand Dunes

 Little Sable Light Station

 The Little Sable Lighthouse was built in 1874 after several shipwrecks occurred in this area of Lake Michigan.
-For a while the lighthouse was painted white to make it more visible during the daylight hours but was restored back to brick that you can see today, in the 1970s.
-The lighthouse sits next to a small sandy beach and visitors can climb 130 stairs to the top for $5 ($2 for under 12s) during the summer season.
+For a while the lighthouse was painted white to make it more visible during the daylight hours.
+But was restored back to brick that you can see today, in the 1970s.
+The lighthouse sits next to a small sandy beach.
+Visitors can climb 130 stairs to the top for $5 ($2 for under 12s) during the summer season.
 We were told that the Little Sable Light Station is the best place in Silver Lake to watch the sunset!